 LAND USE / DEVELOPMENT STANDARDS MAC PROVISIONAL RECOMMENDATIONS ORIGINAL PROPOSAL PLANNING COMMISSION RECOMMENDATION CLACKAMAS COUNTY JACKSON COUNTY PLANNING COMMISSION RECOMMENDATION OLCC (RECREATIONAL) OHA PROPOSED RULES (MEDICAL) Inspections County to conduct inspections of each approved site in 1-2 years to determine compliance and to learn what's working and what's not.
 Require property owner to grant County access to conduct the inspection.
-1. The commission may conduct: a.
-A complaint inspection at any time following the receipt of a complaint that alleges a licensee or permittee is in violation of applicable State laws; b.
-An inspection at any time if it believes, for any reason, that a licensee or permittee is in violation of applicable State laws; or c.
-Compliance transactions in order to determine whether a licensee or permittee is complying with applicable State laws 2.
-A licensee, licensee representative, or permittee must cooperate with the Commission during an inspection.
-3. If licensee, licensee representative or permittee fails to permit the Commission to conduct an inspection the Commission may seek an investigative subpoena to inspect the premises and gather books, payrolls, accounts, papers, documents or records.
+The commission may conduct: A complaint inspection at any time following the receipt of a complaint that alleges a licensee or permittee is in violation of applicable State laws; An inspection at any time if it believes, for any reason, that a licensee or permittee is in violation of applicable State laws; or Compliance transactions in order to determine whether a licensee or permittee is complying with applicable State laws A licensee, licensee representative, or permittee must cooperate with the Commission during an inspection.
+If licensee, licensee representative or permittee fails to permit the Commission to conduct an inspection the Commission may seek an investigative subpoena to inspect the premises and gather books, payrolls, accounts, papers, documents or records.
 The Authority may inspect the following to ensure compliance with applicable State laws: The marijuana grow site of a medical marijuana producer; and The records of a medical marijuana producer.
-The Authority may inspect:
+The Authority may inspect: A medical marijuana producer's grow site address at any reasonable time to determine whether a producer is in compliance with applicable State laws; and Any grow site address if there is a reasonable basis for believing that a PRMG is in violation of applicable State laws.
+If an individual at a grow site address fails to permit the Authority to conduct an inspection or if the Authority requires access to a grow site address and cannot obtain permission the Authority may seek an administrative warrant authorizing the inspection pursuant to ORS 431.262.

 LAND USE / DEVELOPMENT STANDARDS MAC PROVISIONAL RECOMMENDATIONS ORIGINAL PROPOSAL PLANNING COMMISSION RECOMMENDATION CLACKAMAS COUNTY JACKSON COUNTY PLANNING COMMISSION RECOMMENDATION OLCC (RECREATIONAL) OHA PROPOSED RULES (MEDICAL) Non Conformance: Applying to lawfully established medical marijuana sites that continue to by only medical marijuana sites Shall comply with odor, lighting, security camera, secure disposal, noise, and screening requirements by 12/31/16.
 Shall comply with odor, lighting, security camera, secure disposal, noise, and screening requirements by 12/31/16.
 Fencing Fencing, as required by State law, shall not be constructed of temporary materials such as plastic sheeting, hay bales, tarps, etc. Temporary Residences Prohibited Use of tents, and recreational or camping vehicles as living space is not allowed in conjunction with marijuana production.
-Minors Minors are not permitted at the licensed premise except if minor is an employee, has a legitimate business purpose (e.g. plumber) or is resident of the property.
+Minors Minors are not permitted at the licensed premise except if minor is an employee, has a legitimate business purpose (e.g. plumber) or is resident of the property .
 Minor resident may not be present in areas where usable marijuana or cut and drying marijuana plants are located.
 Consumption Product may not be consumed at a licensed premise.